 Specimen digitization provides critical information on species occurrence and cooccurrence over space and time, enhances species discovery, and provides a means to scale up and reduce uncertainty when examining overall patterns of diversity.
-Recognizing the value of this resource, members of the stakeholder community identified increasing its use in research as the top priority for the next phase of data mobilization from collections.
-Indeed, a significant body of new collections research has emerged in the past decade.
-The bibliography compiled in preparation for the Oak Springs workshop (Appendix D) includes citations of articles on the use of specimens in research in climatology, genomics, human health, and phenology and trait characterization.
+Recognizing the value of digitized specimen data, members of the stakeholder community identified increasing its use in research as the top priority for the next phase of data mobilization from collections.